2021 Belgian Grand Prix: Race start and finish

 After over three hours of delays and suspended starts, at 18:17 CEST the race officially commenced from the pit lane and two more laps were completed under the safety car, with these laps being considered as race laps by race control, which allowed for the results to be classified and half points to be awarded.
-During the third lap, the race was suspended again and the race not resumed.
+During the third lap, the race was suspended again and was not resumed.
 The race result was taken after the first lap, in compliance with Formula One regulations which required a two-lap countback.
 Max Verstappen was declared the race winner (scoring his 16th career F1 win and sixth win of the season as a result) ahead of George Russell in second and Lewis Hamilton third.
 The remaining points scorers were Daniel Ricciardo in fourth, Sebastian Vettel in fifth, Pierre Gasly in sixth, Esteban Ocon in seventh, Charles Leclerc in eighth, Nicholas Latifi in ninth and Carlos Sainz Jr. in tenth.
 Verstappen's win was Red Bull Racing's fourth Belgian Grand Prix win and their first at the venue since Ricciardo's 2014 win as well as the first F1 win at Spa for a Honda powered car since the 1991 event.
 With only a single official lap completed, and an official completed distance of 6.880 km, it is the shortest ever race in the history of the sport, eclipsing the previous records set in terms of kilometres of distance covered at the 1991 Australian Grand Prix (which was raced over 52.920 km and 14 laps) and in terms of official lap count at the 1971 German Grand Prix (which lasted 12 laps).
 For the sixth time in Formula One history and for the first time since the 2009 Malaysian Grand Prix, half points were awarded.
 Russell's second place was his first career podium and the first for the Williams Racing team since Lance Stroll finished third for the team at the 2017 Azerbaijan Grand Prix and the last until Carlos Sainz Jr finished third for the team at the 2025 Azerbaijan Grand Prix.
 Stroll finished this race 18th on the road but was classified in 20th, having been handed a 10-second time penalty for a rear wing change under parc fermé conditions during the first red flag period.
 This promoted Kimi Räikkönen to 18th and Pérez to 19th.
 Charles Leclerc was investigated for a change of tyres during the start delays but was not penalised as the change was quickly reversed.
-As of 2024, this race is the only World Championship Grand Prix where there is no officially recognised fastest lap.
+As of 2026, this race is the only World Championship Grand Prix where there is no officially recognised fastest lap.
 This was the eleventh Formula One World Championship Grand Prix where there were no retirements during the race, and the 12th World Championship Grand Prix to finish under the safety car.